emissary-ingress/emissary/docs/docs/dev-guide/service-preview.md

     apictl traffic initialize
     ```

 6. We need to create an `intercept` rule that tells Ambassador where to route specific requests.
-Enter the following:
+The following command will tell Ambassador to route any traffic for the `qotm` deployment where the `path` matches `/qotm/dev` to go to port 5000 on localhost:

     ```
-    apictl traffic intercept qotm -n :path -m /dev -t 5000
+    apictl traffic intercept qotm -n :path -m /qotm/dev -t 5000
     ```

 7. Requests to `/dev` will now get routed locally: